 A stone kitchen worktop may be the most durable piece in your kitchen, lasting long after you’ve changed curtains or blinds, repainted walls and even replaced cabinet doors.
 As a result, choosing the right colour can feel like a lot of pressure.
 As expert stoneworkers, we’ve fitted kitchen worktops for family homes of every type and style.
 This includes granite and quartz worktops.
 Below you’ll find a few of the tips we’ve picked up along the way.

 There’s one thing that Marie Kondo, decluttering expert, got right – having things in your home that “spark joy” will make you happy.
 If at all possible, we recommend visiting our showroom in person and spending some time with the stones.
 For many people, a particular stone, colourway or texture will make them smile every time they touch it in the warehouse.
 That effect might not last more than a decade, but it’s definitely worth grabbing when you find it.
+If you find it hard to make decisions, particularly about your new worktop colour, it might be worth taking someone with you for a second opinion!

-Light worktops make spaces brighter
+Light coloured kitchen worktops make spaces brighter

 Many British kitchens are small and dark, with little natural light.
-Light or white stone worktops, particularly with a mirror polish finish, will literally bounce light around, making the space feel brighter and larger.
-If pure white feels too sterile, consider pale shades in any colour, from delicate pinks through creamy yellows.
+Light coloured or white stone worktops, particularly with a mirror polish finish, will literally bounce light around, making the space feel brighter and larger.
+If pure white feels too sterile, consider pale shades in any colour, from delicate pinks through to creamy yellows.

 Neutrals are great if you love change